softcomui/eyw-v2/_faqs/is-it-secure.md

 ---
 title: Is it secure?
-description: Eyowo is a digital solution that helps you achieve simple day-to-day financial transactions.
-To use Eyowo, simply create an account here and you’re on your way to making your first transaction in seconds.
-Technically, you already have an Eyowo account.
-Find out here!
 position: 2
 ---

+All transactions on Eyowo are secure.
+This helps us prevent unauthorized access to your account.
+Contact us immediately via [support@eyowo.com](mailto:support@eyowo.com) if you have noticed any unauthorized activity on your Eyowo account.